blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   (disabled)

-Set the passphrase to use the wallet, such as for signing or sending coins
+Set the passphrase to use the wallet, such as for signing or sending coins:

 ::